443eb9/bevy_entitiles/README.md

 The pathfinding algorithm is very fast.

 Notice this tests are done with **synchronized pathfinding**.
 Which means whole algorithm will figure the path out in one frame.
-But since `0.2.1`, we support the asynchronized one.
-The algorithm can complete a part of the pathfinding and continue it in the next frame.
+But since `0.2.1`, the asynchronized one in implemented.
+So the algorithm can complete a part of the pathfinding and continue it in the next frame.
 This will make it even smoother.

 <div>
 	<img src="./docs/imgs/pathfinding.png" width="500px">